Mitch Kenny: 2020

-Kenny was limited to only six games for Penrith in the 2020 NRL season and missed on playing in the clubs Grand Final loss to Melbourne.
+Kenny was limited to only six games for Penrith in the 2020 NRL season and missed on playing in the clubs Grand Final loss to the Melbourne Storm.

 2021

-Kenny played 18 games for Penrith in the 2021 NRL season but missed out on playing in Penrith's 2021 NRL Grand Final victory over South Sydney due to an injury he sustained during the clubs victory over Parramatta in the semi-final.
+Kenny played 18 games for Penrith in the 2021 NRL season but missed out on playing in Penrith's 2021 NRL Grand Final victory over South Sydney due to an injury he sustained during the clubs victory over the Parramatta Eels in the semi-final.

 2022

 Ahead of the 2022 NRL season, Kenny re-signed with the Penrith Panthers until the end of the 2024 season.
 During round 4 of the 2022 season, he scored his first NRL try in Penrith's 32–12 victory over the Canterbury-Bankstown Bulldogs at Western Sydney Stadium.

-Kenny played 24 games for Penrith throughout the season including the clubs 2022 NRL Grand Final victory over Parramatta.
+Kenny played 24 games for Penrith throughout the season including the 2022 NRL Grand Final victory over Parramatta.

 2023

-On 18 February, Kenny played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.
+On 18 February, Kenny played in Penrith's 13–12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+In round 4 of the 2023 NRL season, Kenny was sent to the sin bin during golden point extra-time against Parramatta due to a dangerous high tackle on Waqa Blake.
+Parramatta would kick a field goal from the resulting penalty to win 17–16.

+Kenny played 23 games for Penrith in the 2023 NRL season including the clubs 26–24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.
+Kenny scored the opening try of the final.

+On 26 December, Kenny was placed under investigation by the NRL and Penrith for allegedly posting a picture to his instagram account with the caption "couple Boxing Day lines have got me in trouble".
+Kenny later took the picture down and posted a caption which read "Happy new year guys.
+Enjoy... and ignore trolls who grabbed my phone,".
+The NRL later released a statement saying "The NRL is aware of the matter and will be liaising with the club,".

+2024

+On 8 February, Kenny was handed with a breach notice by the NRL for his Instagram post dating back to December 2023.
+The NRL released a statement which read “The National Rugby League (NRL) today issued Penrith Panthers player Mitch Kenny with a Breach Notice alleging a breach of the NRL Code of Conduct following an NRL Integrity Unit investigation into a social media post in December, 2023,” the NRL’s statement read.
+It is alleged Kenny engaged in conduct which has brought the game and his Club into disrepute.
+Kenny has five business days to respond to the Breach Notice".

+On 24 February, Kenny played in Penrith's 2024 World Club Challenge final loss against Wigan.

+Kenny played a total of 24 matches for Penrith in the 2024 NRL season including the clubs 14-6 grand final victory over Melbourne.